quay/enhancements/enhancements/teamsync-with-oidc.md

 * OIDC groups are synced only when a user performs a fresh signin.
 * If a user is deleted from OIDC system, there is no way to remove user's team membership from quay.
+* Currently, we do not have any mechanism to verify if a group name exists on the OIDC server.
+So, if an incorrect group name is entered, it is expected that users will not belong to the corresponding quay team.

 ### Risks and Mitigations